-Before you begin sharing content, make sure both devices are unlocked and have both NFC and Android Beam turned on.
+Before sharing content, make sure that both devices are unlocked, have their screens on, and have NFC and Android Beam turned on.
+Then follow these steps:

 - Move the back of your device toward the back of the other device.

-- When you see the message Touch to beam on your screen, touch your screen to start sharing the content.
-Your notification panel will saying "Beaming..."
+- When you see the message Touch to beam, tap your screen.
+A notification will say "Beaming..."

 - When the beam is done:

 - On your device, a notification will say "Beam complete."